fsmariam/Customer-Analaysis-Project-ReDI/README.md

 # Supermarket Customer Analysis Challenge
 (Title to be updated)
+Some suggestions:
+CustomerSphere - Highlights a holistic understanding of customer segments.
+ClusterCraft - Emphasizes the art and science of clustering customers.
+CustomerAxis - Indicates a central focus on understanding customer behaviors.

 ## Description
 This project focuses on a dataset of supermarket customer data from a well-established retail food company.
 The company serves nearly one million consumers annually, with several hundred thousand registered customers.
 Its product portfolio spans five major categories: wines, rare meat products, exotic fruits, specially prepared fish, and sweet products, further classified into gold and regular tiers.
 Customers access these products through three sales channels: physical stores, catalogs, and the company’s website.